I Was Still A Kid When I Had My Baby — Now We’re Growing Up Together

 Advertisement

-Top Image: Hanifa top; Hanifa pants; DM Jewelry Designs earrings.
+Top Image: Hanifa top; Hanifa trousers; DM Jewelry Designs earrings.
 Above Image: Izayla jumpsuit; J Norahz Collection earrings; Moore’s own shoes.

 Much of that emotional growth has been a testament to me working on my mental health.
 A lot of us don't actually like ourselves and have a hard time looking in the mirror, but when you learn how to deal with your issues by going to therapy, you learn how to love yourself in the process.
 And if you love yourself, then you have the room to love other people — and you need to love the person that you're bringing into the world.
 That's the most important thing.
 Kids don't need to have the best clothes or the brand new cell phone or the brand new toys.
 They want your time and your attention, and they want to be tended to and loved on.
 Studies say that the first five to seven years of a kid's life creates the foundation of who they are going to be.
 I think it's important to go to therapy and learn to love yourself, so that you can create that foundation of love for your babies to build on in the future.